bcgov/NotifyBC/docs/docs/config/smtp.md

 ---
-layout: docs
 title: SMTP
 permalink: /docs/config-smtp/
 ---

-By default *NotifyBC* acts as the SMTP server itself and connects directly to recipient's SMTP server.
-To setup SMTP relay to a host, say *smtp.foo.com*, add following *smtp* config object to */server/config.local.js*
+By default _NotifyBC_ acts as the SMTP server itself and connects directly to recipient's SMTP server.
+To setup SMTP relay to a host, say _smtp.foo.com_, add following _smtp_ config object to _/server/config.local.js_

 ```js
 module.exports = {